So you’re wondering if you can connect Chromecast to a TV without HDMI. Why bother buying a brand-new TV when you can turn an old TV into a smart TV?

 3 – HDMI Cables to HDMI Audio Extractor

-Attach the other end of the HDMI cable into the HDMI audio extractor box.
+Attach the other end of the HDMI cable to the HDMI audio extractor box.

 From here you could connect the Chromecast directly to the HDMI IN port of the audio extractor box or run another HDMI cable to another source like an older PC or laptop.